Neeyat (1980 film): Plot

 The film revolves around three childhood soulmates Vijay, Jeet, and Ajay.
 Jeet is a tycoon, Vijay is the sibling of Arvind a candid journalist and Ajay is a cop.
 Jeet is so cordial to Vijay's family and comforts Vijay.
 Coincidentally, the three love the same girl Rekha at different moments, anyhow she reciprocates to Vijay.
 Besides, Mohanlal Saxena the father of Jeet is a notorious hoodlum under the grab of honorable who kills his partner Gopal Das with a hitman Ranjeet.
-In which Dindayal the father of Rekha is arraigned.
-Since Ranveer extorts Saxena, he surrenders him and acquits Dindayal.
-Afterward, learning Jeet’s love, Saxena moves with the proposal which Rekha accepts as gratitude.
+In which Dinanath the father of Rekha is arraigned.
+Since Ranveer extorts Saxena, he surrenders him and acquits Dinanath.
+Afterward, learning Jeet's love, Saxena moves with the proposal which Rekha accepts as gratitude.
 Hence, Vijay & Ajay are back but Jeet discerns the actuality and misconstrues when a rift arises.
 Parallelly, Ranjeet absconds and accumulates the pieces of evidence against Saxena, but he is shot.
 Fortuitously, before dying, he forwards it to Arvind who sets out to expose Mohanlal.
 So, he slays him too in an accident.
 Vijay detects it, ergo, discord turns into rivalry between Vijay and Jeet.
 Moreover, Ranjeet the acolyte of Mohanlal incriminates Vijay as a homicide of woman Mona when duty-bound Ajay chases him.
 Then, Jeet identifies the satanic shade of his father.
 At last, he fuses with Vijay and ceases the baddies.
 Finally, the movie ends with Jeet sacrificing his life while guarding Vijay as penance for his father's sins.